 With a degree in Business Administration (Art/Graphic Design minor) I started my career as a computer professional.
 Many years later, I decided to go back to college to

-After successfully completing the curriculum, I traded my managerial job in the corporate world for a custom built riverfront studio with a gas kiln and started my own business.
+After successfully completing the curriculum, I traded my managerial job in the corporate world for a custom built riverfront studio and started my own business.
 A few years later, I was invited to become a member of Blue Skies Gallery in Hampton, VA.
 Soon after I purchased shares in the gallery and become one of the owners until we sold it in the fall of 2011.

 My work ranges from functional to whimisical.
 It is mostly handbuilt stoneware clay that is fired in an electric kiln to 2300 degrees.
 That will burn your pizza.